Ground Beef Mongolian Noodles

 Why You’ll Love This Recipe

-• Quick Preparation: This dish can be ready in just 30 minutes, making it ideal for hectic weeknights.
+• Quick to Prepare: This meal can be ready in just 30 minutes, making it ideal for busy weeknights.

 Tools and Preparation